 115.389 Data storage, publication, and destruction Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), Website Historical Data Interview: PREA Coordinator Policy # 430.00, page 22 G states: All Sexual abuse data shall be securely retained for at least 10 years after the date of the initial collection.
-Policy # 430.00, page22 H states: The Director of PREA Compliance shall submit an annual report of the incident based sexual abuse data, to include facility recommendations and corrective actions to the DCR Commissioner.
+Policy # 430.00, page 22 H states: The Director of PREA Compliance shall submit an annual report of the incident based sexual abuse data, to include facility recommendations and corrective actions to the DCR Commissioner.
 The annual report shall include comparisons of the current year's data and corrective actions with those from prior years and will include an assessment of the DCR's progress in addressing sexual abuse.
 The annual report shall be approved by the DCR Commissioner and made readily available to the public annually through the DCR website.
 The DCR may redact personal identifiers or other specific material from the reports when publication would present a clear and specific threat to the safety and security of a facility but must indicate the nature of the material redacted.
 Upon request, the DCR shall provide all such data from the previous calendar year to the Department of Justice.
 Comments: Before the consolidation of the Division of Corrections, Regional Jail Authority and the Juvenile Residential system, each agency/facility would place their data on their respective website.
-Now, there will be annual reported headed by the Office of PREA Compliance.
-As noted in the policy above, the report will be inclusive.
-Files are secured behind a locked door, with limited access.
+Now, there is an annual reported headed by the Office of PREA Compliance.
+As noted in the policy above, the report is inclusive.